kishankumar8/ALL-ABOUT/README.md

 Other Skills: Git & GitHub,
 machine
 🚀 My Projects
-A simple Python game where the computer selects a umber, e player Concepts used: loops, conditionals, random
+A simple Python gamere the computer selects a umber, e player Concepts used: loops, conditionals, random

 ✋🪨📄 Stone–Paper–